Without Prejudice

 Quotes from interviews:

--"I now only have plans for the next couple of months — how to live, how to meet current needs"
+-"I only have plans for the next couple of months — how to live, how to meet current needs"

 12% of respondents hope for changes in Russia